uncovertruth/Userdive-iOS-SDK/USAGE.md

 ### Capture images when it detects view transitions

-USERDIVE iOS SDK can automatically tracking user gesture, and view transitions, if you use standard iOS UI components (UINavigationController, UITabBarController etc...).
+USERDIVE iOS SDK can automatically track user gesture, and view transitions, if you use standard iOS UI components (UINavigationController, UITabBarController etc...).

 Import USERDIVE iOS SDK header.